hyperspy/hyperspy/doc/user_guide/interactive_operations_ROIs.rst

 ----------------------

-The function :py:func:`~.interactive.interactive` ease the task of defining operations that are automatically updated when an event is triggered.
-By default it recomputes the operation when data or the axes of the original signal changes.
+The function :py:func:`~.interactive.interactive` simplifies the definition of operations that are automatically updated when an event is triggered.
+By default the operation is recomputed when the data or the axes of the original signal is changed.

 .. code-block:: python